funcarver72/Openhab_Heidelberg_Wallbox/README.md

 Disclaimer:
 ------------
 Please read the manual of the Wallbox and follow all instructions, especially safety instructions.
-I just share the status of my project - I am not responsible for any mis-use or damages.
+I just share the status of my project - I am not responsible for any misuse or damages.